-The bride or groom must be residing on the island for at least six months prior to the wedding date.
+The bride or groom must reside on the island for at least six months before the wedding date.
 However, Ms. Lucie Davis of “I Do Bridal Center” offers a wedding package that requires a boat ride to nearby Anguilla, where a marriage license can be obtained at the magistrate’s office.
 The ceremony and celebration can take place back in St. Martin.
-Ms. Davis can also handle all wedding arrangements from rental of gowns and tuxedos to pictures, videos, etc.
+Ms. Davis can also handle all wedding arrangements, from rented gowns and tuxedos to pictures, videos, etc.

-- Cupecoy Bay Beach, which has golden sand perfect for sunbathing
+- Cupecoy Bay Beach has golden sand perfect for sunbathing

-The offshore waters offer a wide and challenging variety of game fish including marlin, tuna, dolphin fish, barracuda, and kingfish.
-The Marlin Cup occurs in May and the Saint-Martin Billfish Tournament takes place here every year in June.
-You can charter boats all year long, although some of the fish are only in season in these waters from December through March.
+The offshore waters offer a wide and challenging variety of game fish, including marlin, tuna, dolphin, barracuda, and kingfish.
+The Marlin Cup occurs in May, and the Saint-Martin Billfish Tournament takes place here every year in June.
+You can charter boats all year long, although some fish are only in season in these waters from December through March.
 Charters typically include bait, tackle, and some form of refreshment.

 Diving and Snorkeling

-You can rent small boats, like Sunfish and Sailfish, at many of the hotels.
-You can also charter larger craft from a number of different operators around the island for longer trips to more isolated spots like the Ilet Pinel.
-If desired you can also take sailing lessons.
-A number of regattas are held here every year, usually at the end of March, if you are a racing enthusiast.
+You can rent small boats, like Sunfish and Sailfish, at many hotels.
+You can also charter larger craft from several different operators around the island for longer trips to more isolated spots like the Ilet Pinel.
+If desired, you can also take sailing lessons.
+Several regattas are held here annually, usually at the end of March, if you are a racing enthusiast.

 Regularly offered activities include windsurfing, water-skiing, parasailing, and jet-skiing at the more popular beaches and in the inland lagoons.
-Rental and instruction tend to be fairly inexpensive.
+Rental and instruction tend to be pretty inexpensive.

-For those who want to experience the natural beauty of the island on foot, there are 25 miles of clearly defined footpaths running through the mountains and along the shore, revealing some truly spectacular panoramas.
+For those who want to experience the island’s natural beauty on foot, 25 miles of clearly defined footpaths run through the mountains and along the shore, revealing some truly spectacular panoramas.

-The Coralita Beach Resort operates a small stable and rents out horses for romantic rides along the beach.
+The Coralita Beach Resort operates a miniature stable and rents horses for romantic rides along the beach.

 Tennis and Squash

 Tennis remains one of the favorite pastimes in St. Martin, and there are more than 70 courts over the whole island.
-Many of these are to be found in the hotels, and squash is available at a number of sports clubs and fitness centers.
-Tennis pros are on hand in several of these places to give instruction for a modest fee.
-It should be kept in mind that appropriate attire, although not necessarily tennis whites, is required on nearly all of the courts.
+Many of these are to be found in hotels, and squash is available at several sports clubs and fitness centers.
+Tennis pros are on hand in several places to instruct for a modest fee.
+It should be remembered that appropriate attire, although not necessarily tennis whites, is required on nearly all courts.

-The one 18-hole golf course on the island is located on the Dutch side of St. Maarten nearby at Mullet Bay.
+The one 18-hole golf course on the island is located on the Dutch side of St. Maarten near Mullet Bay.
 The course is open to all visitors; call ahead to reserve a slot.

 Dining and Dancing

-One of the great attractions of the island has been the duty-free shopping available on both sides of the island.
+One of the island’s incredible attractions is the duty-free shopping available on both sides.
 Luxury items from all over the world, French and Italian clothing fashions, Dutch and Japanese electronics, Indonesian batiks and Chinese embroidery, jewelry, leather, crystal, liquors, and fine porcelain, free of all taxes and customs, are regularly offered at bargain prices.
 The French side also provides a more leisurely shopping experience since the crowds from the cruise ships tend to be attracted more to the Dutch side.

 This list includes only a few of the many things to see and do in St Martin.
 Call us at 321-777-1707 to discuss your interests and book your vacation today.